Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence: Some examples

-\item We can now apply Theorem \ref{t.main} and obtain a conservative, regular and strongly local Dirichlet form on the unbounded Sierpi\'nski carpet $X_{\infty}$ satisfying $\HKE(r^{\beta_{\SC}})$ and is the Mosco limit of a subsequence of $\{\mathcal{E}_{n}\}$.
-Compared to \cite{BB89}, this gives another construction of diffusion process on Sierpi\'nski carpet.
-This argument can be adapted to construct diffusion on generalized Sierpi\'nski carpet, as long as the heat kernel bounds on reflected Dirichlet spaces are known. \end{enumerate} \end{example}

-\begin{example} In this example, we re-construct a diffusion process on unbounded Sierpi\'nski gasket from the diffusion process on the unbounded Sierpi\'nski gasket cable system.
+\item We can now apply Theorem \ref{t.main} and obtain a conservative, regular and strongly local Dirichlet form on the unbounded Sierpi\'{n}ski carpet $X_{\infty}$ satisfying $\hyperlink{HKE}{\mathrm{HKE}(r^{\beta_{\mathrm{SC}}})}$ and is the Mosco limit of a subsequence of $\{\mathcal{E}_{n}\}$.
+Compared to \cite{BB89}, this gives another construction of diffusion process on Sierpi\'{n}ski carpet.
+This argument can be adapted to construct diffusion on generalized Sierpi\'{n}ski carpet, as long as the heat kernel bounds on reflected Dirichlet spaces are known. \end{enumerate} \end{example} \begin{example} In this example, we re-construct a diffusion process on unbounded Sierpi\'{n}ski gasket from the diffusion process on the unbounded Sierpi\'{n}ski gasket cable system.